thanatosmin/CV/Biosketch.md

 2. Robinett, R.A., N. Guan, A. Lux, M. Biburger, F. Nimmerjahn, **A.S.
 Meyer**.
 (2018).
 Dissecting FcγR Regulation Through a Multivalent Binding Model. _Cell Systems._ 2018 July 25; 6(7): 1–8.
 3. **Meyer, A.S.**^†^, A.J.M.
 Zweemer, D.A.
 Lauffenburger^†^.
 (2015).
 The AXL Receptor Is a Sensor of Ligand Spatial Heterogeneity. _Cell Systems_, 1(1):25--36.
 PMCID: 4520549. ^†^Co-corresponding authors.
 4. **Meyer, A.S.**, M.A.
 Miller, F.B.
 Gertler, D.A.
 Lauffenburger.
 (2013).
 The receptor AXL diversifies EGFR signaling and limits the response to EGFR-targeted inhibitors in triple-negative breast cancer cells. _Science Signaling_, 6(287), ra66.
 PMCID: 3947921.

-### Problem-driven computational methods development

-Studying complex signaling requires approaches tailored to the biologic system and scientific challenge at hand.
-We have adopted a wide range of mathematical and computational methods to provide new views of cell signaling mechanisms.
-For example, in (1) we demonstrated how tensor factorization can help to visualize the high-dimensional response of the common gamma chain receptor cytokine family.
-In (2) we uncovered that the TAM receptor family senses local clusters of ligand, and used a partial differential equation model to explore this process.
-Finally, we have used Bayesian inference techniques of increasing scalability to perform robust parameterization of our models of interest (1, 3, 4).

-1. Farhat, A.M., A.C.
-Weiner, C. Posner, Z.S.
-Kim, B. Orcutt-Jahns, S.M.
-Carlson, **A.S.
-Meyer**.
-(2020).
-Modeling Cell-Specific Dynamics and Regulation of the Common Gamma Chain Cytokines. _bioRxiv._ 2020 March 19.
-2. **Meyer, A.S.**^†^, A.J.M.
-Zweemer, D.A.
-Lauffenburger^†^.
-(2015).
-The AXL Receptor Is a Sensor of Ligand Spatial Heterogeneity. _Cell Systems_, 1(1):25–36.
-PMCID: 4520549. ^†^Co-corresponding authors.
-3. Lee, C.H., T.H.
-Kang, O. Godon, M. Watanabe, G. Delidakis, C.M.
-Gillis, D. Sterlin, D. Hardy, M. Cogné, L.E.
-Macdonald, A.J.
-Murphy, N. Tu, J. Lee, J.R.
-McDaniel, E. Makowski, P.M.
-Tessier, **A.S.
-Meyer**, P. Bruhns, G. Georgiou.
-(2019).
-An engineered human Fc domain that behaves like a pH-toggle switch for ultra-long circulation persistence. _Nature Communications_, 10(1):5031, Nov 2019.
-4. Bae, S.Y., N. Guan, R. Yan, K. Warner, S.D.
-Taylor, **A.S.
-Meyer**.
-(2020).
-Measurement and models accounting for cell death capture hidden variation in compound response. _Cell Death & Disease_, 255(11), Apr 2020.

 ### Therapeutic resistance and design